EstimatedEst. Read Time: 16 minutes

 When performed with a couple of additional techniques, the Dumbbell Incline Curl can be great for this.

-The first thing we want to do is try to accentuate the stretch on the biceps.
+The first thing we want to do is try to accentuate the stretched position on the biceps.
 We can do that by actively contracting the muscle on the opposite side the biceps, which is the triceps.

 You can see me doing that in the bottom of every rep.